 Stovetop espresso can be a bit of an acquired taste — it's certainly different than the smooth shots with beautiful crema that you receive at a cafe.
 However, if you're someone that loves thick strong coffee, especially on early camp mornings, you will probably love this brewer.
 And, if you find the coffee too strong right out of the pot, simply add hot water at a 1:3 or 1:4 ratio for a lovely drip-style americano — or add hot milk for a latte.

 The Moka Express was one of our favorite options for good consistent flavor, only falling behind the Aerobie AeroPress, our Top Pick for Gourmet Taste, our Editors' Choice winner, the Hario V60, and the Espro Travel Press, our Top Pick for a French Press.
 We brewed many different kinds of beans on our Bialetti and it impressed us with its ability to retain the inherent flavor notes of whatever coffee we used without imparting any bitterness or nasty boiled-flavor.

-We quite enjoyed the results from this classic Italian brewer.
+We quite enjoyed the results from the classic Italian Bialetti Moka pot.

 Cooking with aluminum